APACTestDrive/CloudNative_AppDev/300-APIFIRSTlab.md

 ### Step 3: Login to Apiary and create our first API

-- If you haven't create your Apiary account, follow Step 2.
-Once you created your own account and got activated, you can login to Apiary.
+- If you don't have an Apiary account, follow Step 2 to create one now.
+You can login to Apiary once you have created your own account and activated it.

-- Login to Apiary if you haven't.
+- Login to Apiary if you haven't already.

 ![](images/apiary-03.png)

 - **IF THIS IS YOUR FIRST API, YOU WILL SEE A SCREEN LIKE THIS**.
 Provide a name for your API, e.g. **loyalty**, **code108**, etc. Select *Start your API in* **API Blueprint** (default setting) and click [**SAVE AND START USING APIARY**]